 I’m not saying there’s anything wrong with that lifestyle.
 If that’s how you choose to live and you’re happy, that’s great!
 But I knew that if I carried on living that life, I would wake up at 80 and look back feeling disappointed and unsatisfied.
 I had to get out there and see the world!
 I wanted experiences, not material possessions.

 I’d love to say that I quit my job and have been travelling full-time ever since.
 But unfortunately, that isn’t the case.
 I have to work part-time to pay for my travels.
-But working part-time, I fit in as much travel as I possibly can.
-Check out this post to see how I afford to travel.
+But working part-time, I fit in as much travel as I can, pinching the pennies to make sure I can afford to travel regularly.

 I recently saw a quote that struck a cord.
 You may have heard it before…